hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Julia/README.md

 Pkg.add("IJulia")
 ```

-You will also need Anaconda which can be downloaded here.
-[Anaconda](https://www.anaconda.com/products/distribution)
+You will also need Anaconda which can be downloaded [here](https://www.anaconda.com/products/distribution).

 Now, we are able to add Julia into Jupyter notebook.